 Empty water bottles or large soda bottles are great!
 Save the wine bottles for a Mama DIY activity, mmkay!
 Most toddlers love to just squeeze the bottles until they crinkle and snap, but there is so much more you can do.
 Our favorite is toddler bowling.
 Or, if you don’t mind a little noise, throw in some pennies or rice and make maracas!

 For toddler bowling, kids roll a rubber ball toward the plastic bottle “pins” (fill them with rice if you need to add some weight).

-9. Pipe cleaners and colanders.
-You can pick up different textures (velvet, silky, sparkly) of pipe cleaners for $1 at the Dollar Store if you don’t have any on hand.
+If you don’t already have these in your craft bin, you can pick up different textures (velvet, silky, sparkly) of pipe cleaners for $1 at the Dollar Store if you don’t have any on hand.
 Let your child stick the colorful pipe cleaners through the holes of colanders.
 This is a great activity for fine motor skills and hand to eye coordination.
 (Some pipe cleaners can be sharp at the ends, please be around to monitor the tots!)